A Church of Grace, Fellowship, and Ordinary People; serving an Extraordinary God!

 HOW DOES GOD FORGIVES US?

-God forgives us by choosing to pay our deserved penalty—death—and taking upon Himself the pain that sin causes.
+God's forgiveness is evident in how He forgives us by choosing to pay our deserved penalty—death—and taking upon Himself the pain that sin causes.
 He doesn’t hold that pain against us.
+This is a core principle in Christian teachings on forgiveness.

-When Jesus knew His crucifixion was happening soon, He agonized in the Garden of Gethsemane.
-He was feeling that pain.
-It weighed on Him so heavily that He sweat drops of blood and felt like He would be crushed by it (Luke 22:44; Matthew 26:38).
+When Jesus knew His crucifixion was imminent, He agonized in the Garden of Gethsemane, feeling that pain so intensely that He sweat drops of blood and felt as though He would be crushed by it (Luke 22:44; Matthew 26:38).

-When He took our sins upon Himself (1 Peter 2:24), He cried out, “My God, my God, why have You forsaken Me?”
+As He took our sins upon Himself (1 Peter 2:24), He cried out, “My God, my God, why have You forsaken Me?”
 (Matthew 27:46).
-He was absorbing the pain of separation that sin causes between humans and God.
+In that moment, He absorbed the pain of separation that sin causes between humans and God.

-But even then, He murmured the words that reach down and embrace us today:
+Yet even then, He murmured the profound words that resonate with us today:

 I DESIRE BIBLE STUDY